marta-rakowska/qa_manual_challenge/README.md

 #### *Is the app intuitive?*

 The app is not intuitive.
 It is difficult to find some functionalities.
-For example, to add a new match you have to click any activity on the dashboard, click "Matches" on the sidebar menu, then click "Add match" and you are redirected to the form.
+For example, to add a new match you have to click any activity on the dashboard, click "Matches" on the sidebar menu, then click "Add match" and finally you are redirected to the form.

 #### *Do you see any bugs?*